alchandia/remotehelper/README.md

 ![image](remote_helper.png)

-# To-Do
+# TODO

 - Allow resizing of the window
 - Refresh information from `./ssh/config` using a button

 # Links